 This course will cover composition techniques and theoretical systems developed and used during the historical period between the end of WWII and present with an emphasis to musical form.
 It will include the following modules:

 Most topics will be accompanied by Lecture notes including score fragments, articles and concise smmaries of the subjects presented.
-It is recommended that all these note be printed and collected in a binder to serve as review materials.
+It is recommended that all these notes be printed and collected in a binder to serve as review materials.

 Please read carefully:

 According to Article 1, Part IV, section 402 of the University of Illinois Student Code, plagiarism is defined as representing the words or ideas of another as one's own in any academic endeavor.
 This includes copying another student's paper or working with another person when both submit similar papers without authorization to satisfy an individual assignment.
-This constitutes an infraction of academic integrity that may result in a variety of penalties as well as a permanent record of the infraction being placed in your student file (see http://admin.illinois.edu/policy/code/article1_part4_1-403.html [ms6.express.cites.uiuc.edu]).
+This constitutes an infraction of academic integrity that may result in a variety of penalties as well as a permanent record of the infraction being placed in your student file (see http://admin.illinois.edu/policy/code/article1_part4_1-403.html [ms6.express.cites.illinois.edu]).

-[ back to Courses | back to Sever Tipei's home page | Computer Music Project ]
+back to Courses | back to Sever Tipei's home page | Computer Music Project ]